 Do not take a defensive driving course until you have received the confirmation letter from the court, otherwise, you will be required to see the Judge.

-Failure to enclose all information listed below will result in a denial for the course.
+Failure to enclose all information listed will result in a denial of the course.

 You are eligible to take a Driving Safety Course if you: